-Services – TENS Machine Pain Relief & Rehabilitation
+TENS Machine Pain Relief & Rehabilitation

 How Does Transcutaneous Electrical Nerve Stimulation (TENS) Work?

-- Sensory level stimulation: As discussed, the gate control theory of pain development means that the electrical stimulus provided by the TENS machine interferes with the “neural gate” which pain messages travel to and from the brain though
+- Sensory level stimulation: As discussed, the gate control theory of pain development means that the electrical stimulus provided by the TENS machine interferes with the “neural gate” which pain messages travel to and from the brain though.

-- Motor level stimulation: Practitioners will most commonly utilize motor level stimulation settings to assist with muscle re-education or improving muscle activation patterns
+- Motor level stimulation: Practitioners will most commonly utilize motor level stimulation settings to assist with muscle re-education or improving muscle activation patterns.

-Who Should Consider Using A TENS Machine?
+Should You Consider Using A TENS Machine?

-Given the many applications of TENS machines it’s no wonder that the treatment modality is used for managing a wide variety of clinical conditions.
 TENS machines are commonly used in the treatment of conditions such as (but not limited to):

 - Neck pain